mihailthebuilder/fight-alerts-backend/README.md

 - ~~Lambda should replace data in db with new scraped records~~
 - ~~Figure out how to do the notificiation sender~~
 - Implement notification service as per [proposal](#proposal-for-notification-service)
+  - scraper service to insert message in cloudwatch events
+    - ~~Update `.feature` file to reflect there's a message inserted into cloudwatch event~~
+    - implement the feature in TDD
+      - You need to start by deleting all the rules in place for that target.
+[This API](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/eventbridge#Client.ListTargetsByRule) lists all rules for given resources, and [This](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/eventbridge#Client.DeleteRule) deletes the resource.
+      - Once you've deleted the previous rule, you need to use [this API](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/eventbridge#Client.PutRule) to create the new rule.
+        - it's simpler to start off with this, then do the deletion
+        - I've built the feature, but am getting a lambda permission error as it can't access the resource. need to fix
+        - now having problems with terraform, need to delete...
+    - implement the feature in the service test.
+Leave this for last as you're not sure how it will work.
+  - notification service to send SMS
+    - add notification service in the `.feature` file
 - Create architecture diagram
 - Set up cloudwatch event trigger to run the scraper every day
 - Look into [flyway](https://flywaydb.org/) for your db